 Finishing things off with flange binding (which is my new favorite way to finish my projects) turned out great!
-Here is a couple close ups of how that detail really makes a project POP!
+Here is a couple of close ups of how that detail really makes a project POP!

 my finished Barn Mini Quilt

 I love the Barn Block Kits that First City Quilts offers!
-They take the guess work out of fabric choice and as I mentioned before – they have all the measurement and assembly instructions included for you!
+They take the guesswork out of fabric choice and as I mentioned before – they have all the measurement and assembly instructions included for you!
 Easy Peasy!!!

 You could go all out an make all 12 Barn Quilt Blocks for a regular quilt as well!
 That would be amazing!
-Be sure to share you projects in our Facebook Group!
+Be sure to share your projects in our Facebook Group!
 If you have any questions, be sure to comment below and I will do my best to get right back to you!